Reflection

 • Specular reflection occurs when light waves reflect off a smooth surface, such as a mirror.
 The arrangement of the waves remains the same and forms an image of objects that the light has already encountered, which becomes visible to an observer.

-• Diffuse reflection occurs when light reflects off a rough surface.
+• Diffuse reflection occurs when light reflects off a rough surface, such as a painted wall.
 In this case, scattering takes place, and waves are reflected randomly in many different directions, so no image is formed.

 • Reflection occurs irrespective of the optical density of a medium through which the incident light is propagating or of the medium off which it bounces.